 What Determines Car Shipment Rates?

-Some shipping lines or agents want to know specifications such as type of car, age of the car and modifications made to the vehicle in order to determine a price.
+Some shipping lines or agents want to know specifications such as the type of car, the age of the car and modifications made to the vehicle in order to determine a price.
 However, this should not be a point of discussion, it is irrelevant.
-Don’t get lured int a discussion this issue because it will probably be used (in whatever way) to make you pay more than you should.
+Don’t get lured into a discussion on this issue because it will probably be used (in whatever way) to make you pay more than you should.

 - Port of departure and port of destination.

 - The height of the car in case it doesn’t fit inside a 20 or 40 ft container.

 - Shipping costs are usually calculated and quoted in US dollars.

 - Any destination and import charges accrued through the port of destination are ultimately your responsibility, regardless of what has initially been quoted.